gwonsungjun/BrowserStartPage/README.md

-# StartPage
+# Browser start page
-Start page for your environment

-- My First ToyPorject (2018-02-01~)
+My First ToyPorject (2018-02-01~)
+- Start page for Your browser
+- Modify to your liking
+- Register your favorites

 Spec)
 - html5